bitrix24/b24restdocs/api-reference/tasks/tasks-task-list.md

 - ">" - greater than
 - ">=" - greater than or equal to

-*"filter values"* - a single value or an array.
+*"filter values"* - single value or array.

 Optional.
 By default, records are not filtered. ||
 || **select**